eas4dc/ear-job-visualization/README.md

 2. Prepend the path to `site-packages` directory where you have installed the tool to `PYTHONPATH`.
 3. Prepend the path to `bin` directory where you have installed the tool to `PATH`.

-For example, if you have installed the tool in a virtual environment located in a directory where other users have read and execute permissions, you may want to provide users a module file which prepends `virtualenv/install/dir/lib/python<version>/site-packages` to `PYTHONPATH` variable and `virtualenv/install/dir/bin` to `PATH`.
+For example, if you have installed the tool in a virtual environment located in a directory where other users have read and execute permissions, you may want to provide users a module file which prepends `<prefix>/lib/python<version>/site-packages` to `PYTHONPATH` variable and `<prefix>/bin` to `PATH`[^2].

 ```lua
 # An example module file for Lmod